ssrujanaa/galaxy-image-classification/README.md

     6. Workflow.ipynb -> Workflow script to run all the above mentioned jobs using the Pegasus API.

-Alternatively, I have another subfoler called "WithoutPegasus".
+Alternatively, I have another subfolder called "WithoutPegasus".
 This folder has all the work that can be run on local machine without using Pegasus.
 To run the entire model, please follow the following steps:
 1. First, download the dataset from kaggle: https://www.kaggle.com/c/galaxy-zoo-the-galaxy-challenge/data?select=images_training_rev1.zip
 2. Run the Data_Labeling.py script.
 This file is responsible for getting a smaller subset of the Galaxy Zoo 2 dataset that matches either of the 5 different target morphologies as mentioned in the paper.
 3. Next, run the Data_Partition.py script.
 Data partioning into train, test and val is performed.